 Note: Use Martha Stewart Water Resistant Fabric Stiffener if you wish to seal the white snowflakes to protect them from getting stained.

 - Assembly: Cut 4″ hexagon felt.
-You can generate the hexagon template by using this tutorial, or, you can use 4″ circles as an alternative shape.
+You can generate the hexagon template, or, you can use 4″ circles as an alternative shape.

 - Glue the crochet snowflakes on it by using clear quick dry all-purpose adhesive.
 Press them with heavy books for at least 10 minutes.